alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 And since we were in the area, we finished the day in **Kobe**.
 We stopped there to enjoy the world famous Kobe beef at [one of the steakhouses](https://www.tripadvisor.com/Restaurant_Review-g298562-d6656920-Reviews-Steak_Land_Kobekan-Kobe_Hyogo_Prefecture_Kinki.html) in the city and we strolled around the port area.

-Kobe, Osaka and the surrounding cities form one of the biggest metropolitan areas in the country, the second one after Tokyo, with over 20 million inhabitants.
+Kobe, Osaka and the surrounding cities form one of the biggest metropolitan areas in the country, with over 20 million inhabitants.

 ### Nara & Osaka